-La Crosse is the first Mayo Clinic Health System campus to have a full-time, trained Facility Dog.
-Lunar III (Luna) graduated from Canine Companions for Independence in Delaware, Ohio.
-She was assigned to Mayo Clinic Health System completely free of charge.
+Mayo Clinic Health System in La Crosse is the first health system location to have a full-time, trained facility dog.
+Lunar III, known as Luna, graduated from Canine Companions for Independence in Delaware, Ohio.
+She was assigned to Mayo Clinic Health System free of charge.

-Luna lives and works alongside Lisa Morgan, Rehab Services Supervisor in La Crosse.
-She visits patients and staff in the Cancer Center, Cardiac Rehab, Rehab Services, Acute Care and multiple other departments.
-She assists La Crosse's child life specialist as well and travels with Morgan to other clinics in the region, including Onalaska, Sparta and Tomah.
+Luna lives and works alongside Lisa Morgan, a supervisor in Occupational Therapy at Mayo Clinic Health System in La Crosse.
+She visits patients and staff in the Stephen and Barbara Slaggie Family Cancer and Blood Disorders Center, Cardiac Rehabilitation, Rehabilitation Services, Acute Care and other departments.
+She assists La Crosse's child life specialist and travels with Morgan to other clinics in the region, including Onalaska, Sparta and Tomah.

 While Luna will provide comfort and support to patients and the healthcare team, she is different than a therapy dog.
 Therapy dogs are commonly found at hospitals, schools and nursing homes, and are solely there to provide joy to others.
 It's important to remember that no national standards exist for the training of therapy dogs, and they are not certified.
 Rather, the dog-handler teams that pass evaluations are registered as a team, according to Canine Companions for Independence.

 On the other hand, facility dogs are bred for this line of work and must pass the nationally standardized public access test administered by a certified evaluator.
 Luna must pass follow-up assessments periodically to ensure safety in a public setting.

 Luna can be requested to visit or participate in patient care, and she also can be requested to visit families and staff members.